Khairil Anuar

-Ahmad Khairil Anuar bin Ahmad Zamri (born 8 March 1995) is a Malaysian professional footballer who plays for Malaysia Super League club Kelantan as a midfielder.
+Ahmad Khairil Anuar bin Ahmad Zamri (born 8 March 1995) is a Malaysian professional footballer who plays as a midfielder.

 Club career

 Born in Teluk Intan, Khairil started playing football since school and has represented Perak at age 9.
 He played for Perak youth team before being promoted to the first team in 2015.

 International career

 On 6 November 2017, Khairil has received a call-up to the Malaysia senior side under head coach Nelo Vingada.

 On 13 November 2017, Khairil made his debut for Malaysia national team in a 1–4 defeat to North Korea as a starter before came out at 46th minute and was replaced by Safiq Rahim.